The complete guide

-Employee App: everything you need to know
+Employee app: everything you need to know

 What is an employee app?

 The important word is work-driven.
 A good employee app is not just a place to read announcements.
 It is where daily tasks and checklists live, where shift handovers happen, where documents and procedures are found, where training is delivered, and where issues get reported.
-Information and action sit next to each other, so people do not just learn what changed, they know what to do about it and can confirm it is done.
+Information and action sit next to each other, so people don't just learn what changed, they know what to do about it and can confirm it is done.

 Why do companies use employee apps?